Glossary

 - Appropriate records must be kept in accordance with PUWER

-PUWER doesn’t mention employees’ responsibilities and duties specifically, but the Health and Safety at Work Act 1974 and the Management of Health and Safety at Work Regulations 1999 make mention of general duties that employees have at their workplace.
-Employees must cooperate with others and take reasonable care of themselves and others that might be affected by their actions.
-PUWER also mentions that more specific responsibilities and legal duties are assigned to employees in management, engineering, or maintenance positions.
+PUWER does not spell out employees' duties in detail, but the Health and Safety at Work Act 1974 and the Management of Health and Safety at Work Regulations 1999 set out the general obligations workers carry.
+Employees must cooperate with others and take reasonable care of themselves and anyone else affected by their actions.
+PUWER also notes that more specific responsibilities and legal duties fall on employees in management, engineering, or maintenance positions.

 PUWER Risk Assessment

-The Health and Safety at Work Act as well as the PUWER Regulations require risk assessments to determine what could potentially go wrong in the workplace and cause accidents or injuries so that employers and employees can take appropriate steps to avoid these.
-A proper risk assessment takes people, equipment, premises, and procedures into account.
-Before the assessment can take place, it is important to distinguish between a hazard and a risk.
-A hazard is a source of potential damage or harm that could come to something or someone, whereas a risk is defined by a high, medium, or low chance of someone or something coming to harm by the hazard.
-It also considers how serious the harm could be.
+Both the Health and Safety at Work Act and PUWER require risk assessments.
+The point is to work out what could go wrong in the workplace and cause accidents or injuries, so that employers and employees can put the right safeguards in place.
+A solid assessment weighs people, equipment, premises, and procedures.
+Before you start, it helps to separate a hazard from a risk.
+A hazard is a source of potential harm to something or someone.
+A risk describes the likelihood — high, medium, or low — of that hazard actually causing harm, along with how serious the harm could be.

-A risk assessment according to work equipment regulations follows five steps:
+A risk assessment under work equipment regulations follows five steps:

 - Identify the workplace hazards.